What will open, and how will you get there? This list will be updated following official announcements.

 Advance tickets required for many museum reopenings.
 Please check museum websites for details.

-• The Museum of Modern Art (MoMA) reopened to the public on August 27, with new hours for the first month, through September 27: from 10:30 a.m. until 5:30 p.m.
-Tuesday through Sunday to the public; and from 10:30 a.m. until 5:30 p.m. on Mondays for MoMA members only.
-Admission will be free to all visitors Tuesday through Sunday, through September 27, made possible by UNIQLO.
+• The Museum of Modern Art (MoMA) reopened, Hours from 10:30 a.m. to 5:30 p.m.
+Tuesday through Sunday; Mondays for MoMA members only.
 See this new post on WOTBA for a sense of the experience attending the museum.

 • New-York Historical Society reopened on August 14 with an outdoor exhibition, "Hope Wanted: New York City Under Quarantine,” in the rear courtyard.
 The exhibit by activist Kevin Powell and photographer Kay Hickman will highlight how New Yorkers weathered the quarantine.